hafsatmoreni/Online-Payment-Fraud-Detection---Blossom-Bank/README.md

 	Check for null values : No null values

-Exploratory Data Analysis
+# Exploratory Data Analysis

-Univariate Analysis
+Univariate Analysis: Distriution of Transaction types

-Bivariate Analysis
+Bivariate Analysis: Comparison of old and new balance

-Correlation Matrix
+Correlation Matrix : Heatmap to show the relatioship between the dependent variables and independent variables

-Data Preprocessing Steps:
+# Data Preprocessing Steps:

-	Feature engineering
+ ## Feature engineering

 I.	Separated the target variable from the dataset and dropped redundant variables.
 The target variable ‘isFraud’ was dropped alongside ‘nameOrig’ and ‘nameDest’.

 II.
 Created a new column to show the differences between new balance and old balance

-	Encoding
+ # Encoding

 The One-hot encoding Style was implemented to change categorical variables into numerical variables.
 The ‘type’ column has been encoded as shown below

-	Scaling
+ # Scaling

 The dataset was scaled using MinMaxScaler to deal with high variability or high variance in a dataset.
 This will compress the data in the dataset while still maintaining the information in the data set.

-Model Building
+# Model Building

-	The dataset is split in train and test.
+ The dataset is split in train and test.
 The test_size=0.2 parameter specifies that 20% of the data will be used for testing, while the remaining 80% will be used for training.
 The random_state=42 parameter sets a specific random seed to ensure reproducibility.

-	First Model Implemented: Logistics Regression Model
+# First Model Implemented: Logistics Regression Model

 I.	I created a LogisticRegression object and instantiated it.
 Then I fit the model on top of subset of the dataset kept for training

 II.
 Next step is to predict on the test dataset and pass the subset of the dataset kept for testing

-Model Evaluation (Performance Metrics)
+# Model Evaluation (Performance Metrics)

 i.
 Area Under the ROC Curve (AUC-ROC): 0.5781226132626223